 In addition, random also provides a function called choices(), which allows you to return multiple random choices from a list.

 Here are a few examples of applications which would use the random library:

-Because random is a library, before we work with it we need to import the library into our code.
-We can do so using the following import statement:
+We need to import the random library into our code before we can start using the functions in the library.
+We can do so using the following Python import statement:

 The syntax for this function is as follows:

-Let’s walk through an example to illustrate how this method works.
+Let’s walk through an example to illustrate how the random.choice() method works.

 Suppose we are building an application that chooses a song at random from our list of favorite songs.
 This application will help us overcome the dreaded “what should I listen to?” question that comes up when choosing a song.

 To build this application, we will start with a list of our favorite songs:

 favorite_songs = ["Ring of Fire", "9 to 5", "Come on Eileen", "Everybody Wants to Rule the World"]